Get

 Why Use Alternatives to Dog Poop Bags?

 There are two main reasons to seek alternatives to dog poop bags.
 The first is environmental concerns.
 Standard dog poop bags are plastic and are not biodegradable.
 That means that the plastic will encase your dog’s poop and won’t allow it to break down.
 This will cause your dog’s poop, and the bag, to add to landfill waste.
 The other reason is economic.
 Doggy poop bags cost money (unless you live somewhere with a station that provides them for free), and those costs can add up over time, especially over the life of your dog.
-Many of these alternatives are cheaper than buying doggy poop bags online and can constitute savings over the course of your dog’s life.
+Many of these alternatives are cheaper than buying doggy poop bags online and can constitute savings throughout your dog’s life.

 The 9 Alternatives to Dog Poop Bags